We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - feeling like you can’t fully empty your bowels

-- needing to use your hands or fingers to manually empty your rectum
+- needing to use your fingers to manually empty your rectum

 In some cases, chronic constipation is also a sign of a more serious health condition.
 Speak to your doctor if you experience chronic constipation or you notice sudden changes in your stool or bowel habits.

 Constipation usually happens when waste moves through your system slowly.
-Women and older adults are at an increased risk of developing constipation.
+Women and older adults are at an increased risk for developing constipation.

 The possible causes of constipation include: